1. Which do I need: an ebook or a printed book with CD?

 14. Are your ebooks available in Android/Kindle format?

 Not yet.
 Because our ebooks contain embedded sound files, they are not easily adapted for Kindle.
 However, we are currently researching that format.
 Please keep in mind, however, that you don’t need an Apple device to view our ebooks, as most are available in Windows/Mac format too.
-In related news, we hope to offer Paul’s Interactive IPA app for both iTunes and Android and hope to offer ALL of Paul’s products in an Android-compatible app by the end of 2019.
+The good news is we now offer Paul’s Interactive IPA app for both iTunes and Android and hope to offer ALL of Paul’s products in an Android-compatible app by the end of 2019.